Badgerati/Pode.Web/docs/Tutorials/Actions/Button.md

 ## Disable

-To disable a enabled button on the page, you can use [`Disable-PodeWebButton`](../../../Functions/Actions/Disable-PodeWebButton):
+To disable an enabled button on the page, you can use [`Disable-PodeWebButton`](../../../Functions/Actions/Disable-PodeWebButton):

 ```powershell
 New-PodeWebCard -Content @(